US Internazionale Napoli: Post–war activity

 Unlike many clubs, Internazionale Napoli survived the war.
 They were placed into the Italian Championship of 1919–20.
 The Campania group now had five teams competing in it; Internazionale came top of their group beating out Puteolana by a single point.
 In the semi-finals, they competed against Audace Roma and eventual finalists Livorno.
 They failed to gain a single point and went out of the competition.

-In 1920–21 they lost they reached the final round of the growing Campania section, but lost out to Naples FBC and Bagnolese.
+In 1920–21, they lost they reached the final round of the growing Campania section, but lost out to Naples FBC and Bagnolese.
 As the Italian Championship split into FIGC and CCI leagues, Internazionale competed in the CCI variation, however, they lost out on qualification to Puteolana and Savoia this would prove to be their last season in the league.

 Mergers

 In 1921, Internazionale Napoli absorbed a minor Neapolitan club called Pro Napoli.
 During 1922 the main two rival Neapolitan clubs; Naples FBC and US Internazionale Napoli merged into one due to financial pressures.
 They first took the name Foot-Ball Club Internazionale-Naples, commonly referred to as FBC Internaples.
 Internazionale Napoli gave to the club the famous "N" crest and the white shorts; this was coupled with the light blue featured on the Naples FBC shirts.
 The merged club was seen by media and fans to be a continuation of Internazionale Napoli rather than a new club; the merged club played its games at the Terme di Agnano rather than Naples FBC's Campo del Poligono and kept Internazionale Napoli's nickname of Gli Azzurri (The Blues) rather than I Blucelesti (The Navy Blue and Sky Blues) used by Naples.

-This club would become AC Napoli in 1926 and eventually SSC Napoli, the current club.
+This club would become AC Napoli in 1926 and eventually Napoli, the current club.